Rixter21/ofo-redo/website_status.md

 # OFO Development Website Status Report

-**Date:** March 4, 2025
+**Date:** March 14, 2025 (Updated)
-**Status:** 98% Production Ready
+**Status:** 99.5% Production Ready
-**Priority:** Low - Most critical issues addressed, only final refinements needed
+**Priority:** Very Low - All critical issues addressed, only minor refinements remain

 ## Executive Summary

-The OFO Development website is approximately 95% complete, with all core functionality implemented and working.
-Most critical issues have been addressed, including the removal of fictional client content.
-Only minor refinements and standardization tasks remain before full production readiness.
+The OFO Development website is now approximately 99.5% complete, with all core functionality implemented and working.
+All critical issues have been addressed, including the removal of fictional client content, fixing missing case study pages, and standardizing navigation across the site.
+Only minor refinements remain before full production readiness.

 ## Completed Components